 The water is murky and full of creatures that will splash near your craft.
 Don’t worry, the usual cause of commotion is not alligators but mullet, a fish that schools here and is an important part of the food chain.
 For some reason that scientists still don’t understand, the foot-long, thick-bodied fish loves to leap out of the water, and it happens all day long.
 You will see gators, but they’ll leave you alone.
 That said, I keep my distance from any reptile longer than I am tall.
 If you camp on the beach, don’t tread on sea turtle nests, and if you paddle or boat along the coast, you will at some point be accompanied by dolphins.

-There are more than 70 types of fish you can catch here, and the first step to landing them is to get a license online at the Florida Fish and Wildlife Conservation Commission’s website (the park itself has some special regulations outlined here).
+There are nearly 300 species of fish here, and the first step to landing them is to get a license online at the Florida Fish and Wildlife Conservation Commission’s website (the park itself has some special regulations outlined here).
 Light tackle is fine for freshwater areas.
 I use crawlers and land plenty of panfish, catfish, and bass.
 Unfortunately, you’re also likely encounter the invasive Southeast Asian walking catfish, a creature that can “walk” on its front fins overland to infest ever more bodies of water.
 If you catch one, you can release it.
 But if you decide to keep one, by law it must be killed.

 In the brackish water of the mangroves, anything can happen, and you never know what you’ll hook, from the delicious and gorgeous black-lined snook to equally delicious sheepshead and snapper.
 I use live shrimp for bait both here as well as out in the saltwater.
 If you want to land a tarpon, one of the region’s premier saltwater game fish, heavier tackle and wire leaders are musts, and it’s better to go out with a guide.
 They have the local knowledge and all the expensive gear that will improve your chance of tight lines.